gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 Otherwise, in case of the `full` case, we keep the `DISTINCT`: `SELECT DISTINCT * from identities WHERE ...
 JOIN <a million tables>`.

-Alternative, suboptimal fix: instead of using the whole row for `DISTINCT`, we could make it look at only one column, e.g. `DISTINCT ON id`.
+Alternative, suboptimal fix: instead of using the whole row for `DISTINCT`, we could make it look at only one column, e.g. `DISTINCT ON (id)`.
 That makes `DISTINCT` faster.
 But what is even faster than that, is no `DISTINCT` at all, when it's not needed.

 As the official [docs](https://www.cockroachlabs.com/docs/v26.2/performance-best-practices-overview.html#avoid-select-distinct-for-large-tables) put it:

 > SELECT DISTINCT allows you to obtain unique entries from a query by removing duplicate entries.
 However, SELECT DISTINCT is computationally expensive.
 As a performance best practice, use SELECT with the WHERE clause instead.

 Interestingly, the `SELECT DISTINCT` query had very little CPU time.
-Perhaps it's an accounting bug, or perhaps the time due to `DISTINCT` is counted somewhere
+Perhaps it's an accounting bug, or perhaps the time due to `DISTINCT` is counted somewhere else, or perhaps most of the time was simply waiting on the network to receive these millions of rows, that we immediately threw away.

 ## Results